Boluwatifeh/Secure-AI/INSTALLATION.md

 ## Installation Guide

+This notebook was developed on [Jovian.ml](https://www.jovian.ml), a platform for sharing data science projects online.
+You can "run" this tutorial and experiment with the code examples in a couple of ways: *using free online resources* (recommended) or *on your own computer*.

+### Option 1: Running using free online resources (1-click, recommended)

+The easiest way to start executing this notebook is to click the "Run" button at the top of the jovian page [via this link](https://jovian.ai/tifeasypeasy/introducing-privacy-preserving-tool), and select "Run on Binder".
+This will run the notebook on [mybinder.org](https://mybinder.org), a free online service for running Jupyter notebooks.
+You can also select "Run on Colab" or "Run on Kaggle", but you'll need to create an account on [Google Colab](https://colab.research.google.com) or [Kaggle](https://kaggle.com) to use these platforms.

+### Option 2: Running on your computer locally

+You'll need to install Python and download this notebook on your computer to run it locally.
+I recommend using the [Conda](https://docs.conda.io/en/latest/) distribution of Python.
+Here's what you need to do to get started:

 This include a complete guide on the installation processes for variety of operating systems.

 # Step 1 - Install anaconda/conda and add it to PATH